 Figure 2C includes two instances of the dead-end piece, in black, symbolized by a U-shaped groove.

 §3.
 Figure 3A is a figure-eight with nine curved segments per lobe.
-The radius of the curved segments defines the length of the straight segments.
+The radius of the curved segments defines (in the mathematical sense) the length of the straight segments.

 Figure 3B is a figure-eight with seven curved segments per lobe.